eBay/nice-dag/README.md

 Currently, Nice-DAG provides a React adaptor in the manner of a React hook.

-For more details information, you can visit the [Doc Portal](https://opensource.ebay.com/nice-dag/) and the [Demo Portal](https://opensource.ebay.com/nice-dag/examples/index.html).
+For more details information, you can visit the [Doc Portal](https://opensource.ebay.com/nice-dag/), the [React Demo Portal](https://opensource.ebay.com/nice-dag/examples/react/index.html) and the [Vue Demo Portal](https://opensource.ebay.com/nice-dag/examples/vue/index.html).

 ## Installation (React App)